weblinc/snippets/README.md

 ## Branching

-The `sublime` branch contains snippets for the most recent version of WebLinc.
+The `sublime` branch contains snippets for the most recent version of Workarea.

-The `sublime-v2` branch contains snippts specific for any v2.x version of WebLinc.
+The `sublime-v2` branch contains snippts specific for any v2.x version of Workarea.

 ## Contributing